MikeHopley/Mikes-FTL-mods/index.md

 ## Quality of life

 * [Enhanced fleet pursuit](https://subsetgames.com/forum/viewtopic.php?f=11&t=38228): shows future fleet progress, including when it's delayed
+* [Better crew defaults](http://www.subsetgames.com/forum/viewtopic.php?f=11&t=36285&p=125013): better initial crew placement (some still need moving)
 * [Better info + smaller tooltips](https://subsetgames.com/forum/viewtopic.php?f=11&t=38336): shows more detailed info, and optionally smaller tooltips
-* [Better crew defaults](http://www.subsetgames.com/forum/viewtopic.php?f=11&t=36285&p=125013): better initial crew placement (some still need moving)
+* [Minimal drone tooltips](https://subsetgames.com/forum/viewtopic.php?f=11&t=38380): an add-on mod for the above.
+This minimises drone tooltips at the cost of removing drone descriptions.
+Advanced players only.

 Cheatengine is not a mod, it's an external program.
 It can be used to speed up the game or assign skills instantly: